The Discipleship

 The elders of the town say to Gautam Buddha, “For whom are you waiting?
 Everybody important is present; you can start your discourse.”
 Buddha says, “But the person for whom I have come so far is not yet present and I have to wait.”

 Finally the girl arrives and she says, “I am a little late, but you kept your promise.
 I knew you would keep the promise, you had to keep the promise because I have been waiting for you since I became aware… maybe I was four years old when I heard your name.
 Just the name, and something started ringing a bell in my heart.
 And since then it has been so long — ten years maybe — that I have been waiting.”
+In that whole town not a single person came up to be initiated into meditation — only that small girl.

 “The master moves towards the disciple, the disciple towards the master,sooner or later they are going to meet.
 The meeting is not of the body, the meeting is of the very soul…” osho